 On November 3, 2017, the Company entered into a Securities Purchase Agreement dated as of October 25, 2017, with Eagle Equities, pursuant to which Eagle Equities purchased two 8% convertible redeemable junior subordinated promissory notes, each in the principal amount of \$200,000.
 The first note (the "October 2017 Eagle Note") was funded with cash and the second note (the "October 2017 Eagle Back-End Note") was initially paid for by an offsetting promissory note issued by Eagle Equities to the Company (the "October 2017 Eagle Note Receivable").
 The terms of the October 2017 Eagle Back-End Note require cash funding prior to any conversion thereunder.
-The October 2017 Eagle Note Receivable is due June 25, 2018, unless certain conditions are not met, in which case both the October 2017 Eagle Back-End Note and the October 2017 Eagle Back-End Note have a maturity date one year from the date of issuance upon which any outstanding principal and interest is due and payable.
-The amounts cash funded plus accrued interest under both the October 2017 Eagle Note are convertible into common stock, par value \$0.001 of the Company at a conversion price equal to 60% of the lowest closing bid price of the common stock for the ten trading days prior to the conversion, subject to adjustment in certain events.
-On December 6, 2017, the Company received payment of \$10,000 were paid directly to legal fees resulting in net cash proceeds of \$190,000 received by the Company.
+The October 2017 Eagle Note Receivable is due June 25, 2018, unless certain conditions are not met, in which case both the October 2017 Eagle Back-End Note and the October 2017 Eagle Note and the October 2017 Eagle Note and the October 2017 Eagle Back-End Note have a maturity date one year from the date of issuance upon which any outstanding principal and interest is due and payable.
+The amounts cash funded plus accrued interest under both the October 2017 Eagle Note and the October 2017 Eagle Back-End Note are convertible into common stock, par value \$0.001 of the Company at a conversion price equal to 60% of the lowest closing bid price of the common stock for the ten trading days prior to the conversion, subject to adjustment in certain events.
+On December 6, 2017, the Company received payment of the October 2017 Eagle Note Receivable in the amount of \$200,000 that offset the October 2017 Eagle Back-End Note.
+Proceeds from the October 2017 Eagle Note Receivable of \$10,000 were paid directly to legal fees resulting in net cash proceeds of \$190,000 received by the Company.
 As a result, the October 2017 Eagle Back-End Note is now convertible.
-The October 2017 Eagle Rack-End Note are condingly the Company recorded a put premium of \$133,333 as each of the notes were funded.
-As of June 30, 2019, the outstanding principal balance under the October 2017 Eagle Note along with \$14,653 of accrued interest was fully converted (see Note 8 - Stockholders' Deficit) resulting in full repayment of the note and a full reduction of
+The October 2017 Eagle Note and the October 2017 Eagle Back-End Note are treated as stock settled debt under ASC 480 and accordingly the Company recorded a put premium of \$133,333 as each of the notes were funded.
+As of June 30